 Isuma artists are closely involved in their community.
 Over the course of its career, the collective helped establish an Inuit media arts centre, NITV, and Artcirq, a youth media and circus group.
 Among other projects, in 2008 they launched IsumaTV, the world’s first website for Indigenous media art.
 In 2012, Isuma produced Digital Indigenous Democracy, an internet network to inform and consult Inuit in low-bandwidth communities facing development of the Baffinland Iron Mine.

-"Since the mid-1990s the Isuma collective has been challenging stereotypes about ways of life in the North and breaking boundaries in video art." – Marc Mayer, National Gallery of Canada Director and CEO
+"Since the mid-1990s the Isuma collective has been challenging stereotypes about ways of life in the North and breaking boundaries in video art." – Marc Mayer, former National Gallery of Canada Director and CEO

-Isuma was selected by a national committee of experts in contemporary Canadian art comprised of: Naomi Potter, Director and Curator, Esker Foundation; Matthew Hyland, Director, Oakville Galleries; Candice Hopkins, Curator for Documenta 14; Josée Drouin-Brisebois, Senior Curator of Contemporary Art, National Gallery of Canada; and Marc Mayer, Director and CEO of the National Gallery of Canada.
+Isuma was selected by a national committee of experts in contemporary Canadian art comprised of: Naomi Potter, Director and Curator, Esker Foundation; Matthew Hyland, Director, Oakville Galleries; Candice Hopkins, Curator for Documenta 14; Josée Drouin-Brisebois, Senior Curator of Contemporary Art, National Gallery of Canada; and Marc Mayer, former Director and CEO of the National Gallery of Canada.
 Their representation at Venice marks the first presentation of art by Inuit in the Canada Pavilion.